 We all are somewhat aware that false rumours spread faster than the actual truth.
-Today, the internet is crammed with fake news, being spread and scaled up on the social media, which are not necessarily created by bots alone.
-These fake news spread rapidly and are possibly known to influence political, economic, and social well-being.
-The online media is packed with fake tweet generators like Tweeterino, Fake Tweets, etc. But if any news is retweeted, it is powerful enough to spread like a wildfire – no matter if the story is real or a complete hoax.
+Today, the internet is crammed with false news, being spread and scaled up on the social media, which are not necessarily created by bots alone.
+These false news spread rapidly and are possibly known to influence political, economic, and social well-being.
+The online media is packed with false tweet generators like Tweeterino, False Tweets, etc. But if any news is retweeted, it is powerful enough to spread like a wildfire – no matter if the story is real or a complete hoax.

 The researchers basically used a data set of rumour cascades on Twitter from 2006 to 2017.
 To determine if a news was real or false, they found the veracity of news using information from six independent fact-checking groups.
 It turned out that 126,000 rumours were tweeted by 3 million people more than 4.5 million times.
 Evidently, falsehood diffused faster and deeper than the truth.
 The emotional reaction and sentiments of the recipients might be responsible for this uprising.
 You can read more about the materials and methods by following the section in a Science journal highlighting the figures and data of the report separately.